mozilla/mig/doc/api.rst

 	- `investigatorname`: filter results on string investigator name, accept `ILIKE` pattern

-	- `limit`: limit the number of results to 10,000 by default
+	- `limit`: limit the number of results, default is set to 100

 	- `offset`: discard the X first results, defaults to 0.
 Used in conjunction with `limit`, offset can be used to paginate search results.